The Partnerships' Core Member Institutions:

 Lynette de Silva

-Michael Campana: Institute for Water and Watersheds
+Institute for Water and Watersheds

 OSU's broad range of technical and education expertise in the fields of coastal and water resources management comes from several colleges and departments across campus.
 Campus based centers such as the Water & Watershed Initiative and Water Degree Programs, the Watershed Stewardship Education Program, and the Pond Dynamics/Aquaculture Collaborative Research Support Program (CRSP) are also sources of technical, educational, and programmatic expertise related to Water Resources Management.

-The Program in Water Conflict Management and Transformation - A program aimed at supporting water conflict prevention and resolution in Oregon, across the United States and internationally
+The Program in Water Conflict Management and Transformation - A program aimed at supporting water conflict prevention and resolution in Oregon, across the United States and internationally.

 University of New Mexico